valueflows/valueflows/mkdocs/docs/specification/model-text.md

 The Valueflows view of Agent is fairly broad, including people, organizations (formal or informal), and ecological agents such as non-human beings and ecosystems.
 But all of these have economic or governance agency of some sort.

 Agents are key to the overall ontology, particularly the flows in Planning and Observation: Intents, Commitments, EconomicEvents, Claims, where each can reference a provider and receiver Agent.
-Proposals can be published to Agent(s), and Agents can have many AgentRelationships with other Agents of any type.
+Proposals can be published to Agent(s).

 There are 3 subclasses of Agent: **vf:Person**, **vf:Organization**, and **vf:EcologicalAgent**.

-#### vf:AgentRelationship

-The subject and object of an AgentRelationship are Agents.
-Their role the subject plays in relation to the object is represented by the AgentRelationshipRole.
-Agents can have multiple relationships and multiple kinds of relationships in the same network.

-#### vf:AgentRelationshipRole

-Agent relationship roles define the roles or types of agent relationships within a network, completely defined by the network itself.
-Roles can be a good base to define user account permissions.

 ### Resource